Levinders/Outfit-Oasis-sales-and-customer-analysis-/README (1).md

         WHERE gender IN ('M', 'F') OR gender NOT LIKE '%Female%';

 ```

 **3. Exploratory Data Analysis
-The following queries was developed to answer the business questions
+The following queries were developed to answer the business questions

 * **Sales Performance
 **1. What is the total sales revenue by category?